deletosh/alfred-timezone-changer/README.md

 The workflow uses macOS's built-in `systemsetup` command to change the system timezone.
 When you run the command:

-1. Alfred captures your timezone input
+1. Alfred displays a searchable list of all available timezones
+2. You select your desired timezone from the list
-2. The script requests admin privileges
+3. The script requests admin privileges
-3. System timezone is updated instantly
+4. System timezone is updated instantly
-4. You get a notification with the current time in the new timezone
+5. You get a notification with the current time in the new timezone

+Behind the scenes, the workflow uses JavaScript's `Intl.supportedValuesOf("timeZone")` to generate a complete list of all valid timezones on your system.

 ## Contributing